crazy-goat/router/README.md

-CrazyRoute - Crazy router for PHP based on FastRoute
+CrazyGoat\Route - Crazy router for PHP, based on FastRoute
 =======================================

 This library provides a fast implementation of a regular expression based router.
 [Blog post explaining how the